docksal/docksal/docs/content/core/system-ssh-agent.md

 ## Automatically Add Keys

 Adding SSH keys automatically whenever Docksal project is started can be done by defining special variable(s) within the `$HOME/.docksal/docksal.env` file.
-All variables should be prefixed with `SECRET_SSH_KEY_` and a small identifier of the key.
+All variables should be prefixed with `SECRET_SSH_KEY_` plus the identifier of the SSH key.
 After that has been done, restart your project with `fin project restart`, and the keys will be added.

 For example, assuming you have a private SSH key `$HOME/.ssh/acquia_key`, you would define a variable: